-Jakubiak can be seen on DVD as Agathe in Der Freischütz (Thielemann/Kohler) and a forthcoming Naxos Records release of Das Wunder der Heliane (Albrecht /Loy).
-She can be heard on the Grammy-nominated Chandos recording of Janáček’s Glagolitic Mass with the Bergen Philharmonic (Gardiner) and as Fiora in Montemezzi’s L’amore dei tre Re with the Polish Radio Symphony (Borowicz).
-In the 2019, she will be recording Erwartung for Chandos with Maestro Gardiner and the Bergen Philharmonic.
+Jakubiak can be seen on DVD as Agathe in Der Freischütz (Thielemann/Kohler) and the Naxos Records release of Das Wunder der Heliane (Albrecht /Loy).
+She can also be heard on the Grammy-nominated Chandos recording of Janáček’s Glagolitic Mass with the Bergen Philharmonic (Gardiner) and as Fiora in Montemezzi’s L’amore dei tre Re with the Polish Radio Symphony (Borowicz).

 Ms. Jakubiak completed her studies at the Cincinnati Institute of Music and at Yale University.
 In the first years of her career, Jakubiak appeared at the Minnesota Opera as Cathy in Bernard Hermann’s Wuthering Heights and made her debut with the New York City Opera as Dede in Bernstein’s A Quiet Place.
 Sara Jakubiak resides in New York and Berlin.
 Her vocal mentor is Cynthia Sanner.